Posté par Olivier Bonfait, le 3 mai 2026;

 The Gigantic in Medieval and Early Modern Art: A Global Perspective

 Giants were a source of enduring fascination in the medieval and Early Modern periods.
 They were not merely figures of myth or allegory, but imagined as real beings whose traces could be found in colossal bones, ancient ruins, and monumental landscapes.
 Giants haunted the pages of Arthurian romances and Nordic sagas, filled Islamic Aja’ib literature (عجايب) and travel accounts, and reappeared in Rabelais’ exuberant tales of Gargantua and Pantagruel.
-Their representations adorned both sacred and secular spaces: holy sanctuaries, town halls, city walls, marketplaces, fountains, harbors, riverbanks, and even private . . . → En lire plus
+Their representations adorned both sacred and secular spaces: holy sanctuaries, town halls, city walls, marketplaces, fountains, harbors, riverbanks, and . . . → En lire plus

 Posté par Olivier Bonfait, le 30 novembre 2025;